ShanaLMoore/ping-pong-programming-workshop/README.md

 ## Instructions
 1. Clone this project
 2. Run bundle
-3. Open lib/calculator.rb in your editor of choice for the project's instructions
+3. Start with the calculator challegne.
+Open lib/calculator.rb in your editor of choice for instructions.
-4. Run specs ```rspec spec/calculator_spec.rb```
+4. Run specs, like: ```rspec spec/calculator_spec.rb```
+5. If you have more time, move onto other code challenges found within the lib folder.